-Easterly anomalies (blue shading) represent anomalous east-to-west flow The MJO was active during late April and May.
-Westward moving variability, including TC activity over the Pacific and equatorial Rossby waves, weakened the signal in June.
-A weak intraseasonal signal re-emerged during mid to late July.
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow The MJO was active during late April and May.
+Westward moving variability weakened the signal in June.
+A weak intraseasonal signal remerged during mid to late July.
 During August, the intraseasonal signal weakened, and other modes, including Rossby wave and tropical cyclone activity, influenced the pattern.
-More recently, Rossby wave activity continues to dominate the Pacific, while westerly anomalies overspread the equatorial Maritime Continent and equatorial Pacific.
-Signs of a westerly wind burst near 160E during late September may foreshadow a transition towards El Niño conditions and an increase in the warm water volume availability in the Central Pacific.
+Through much of September, Rossby wave activity continued to dominate the Pacific, while westerly anomalies overspread the equatorial Pacific.
+During late September, signs of a westerly windburst near 160 E are evident.
+Westerly anomalies have continued to strengthen over the central and eastern Pacific.
+This may foreshadow a transition towards El Niño conditions and an increase in the warm water volume availability in the Central Pacific.